 Do I Need To Make An Appointment?

 Appointments to see a nurse or physician must be scheduled by calling 973.618.3319, email requests will not be accommodated.
 Walk-ins will be accommodated when and if scheduling allows based on triage assessment of the need.

 The Office of Health Services does not function as an urgent care center or emergency room.
 If services needed are of an emergent nature, please contact 911 to receive emergency assistance.

 Old Short Hills Road, Livingston, NJ

-There are no charges for services provided by the College Health Nurses or the College physician during regular office hours at Student Health Services.
+There are no charges for services provided by the University Health Nurses or the University physician during regular office hours at Student Health Services.

 Students who require services, prescriptions, or referrals beyond the primary care services available at Caldwell University Health Services, are financially responsible for all such off-campus services.

 Absenteeism And Notification Of Illness

 Health Services does not routinely provide class absence excuses.
 Conveying information regarding illness to the professor is the student’s responsibility.
 Excuses from the class are an academic, not a medical policy.
 In the event the illness is prolonged for more than three (3) days, the student is required to notify the Office of Student Life.